magnificus/Procedural-Cities/README.md

 This project is done as a master thesis at LTH, link to thesis will be available ->here<- when available.

 The source code is available to everyone under the MIT licence and you're very welcome to clone or fork the reposity, but keep in mind that it is mostly a proof-of-concept and the code is hardly optimized or refined.
+Most parameters are accessible from the "Spawner" blueprint-class, but some are hidden in ProcMeshActorBP, PlotBuilderBP and HouseBuilderBP.

 Some pictures: